quanterall/HaskellMaterials/basics/10-readert.md

 `ReaderT` is the transformer version of the `Reader` monad and gives us the capability to read an environment that is passed around implicitly in an entire call graph.
-Together with `IO` this means that we get access to a whole host of effectful things that we couldn't get with just `Reader`;
+Together with `IO` this means that we get access to a whole host of effectful things that we couldn't get with just `Reader`:

-transactional variables, `IORef`s, database connection handles, and so on.
+- Running `STM` actions
+- Modifying and reading `IORef`s
+- Interacting with database connection handles
+- ...

+The list of things we can do with `ReaderT` on top of `IO` is very long and this is why it's such a powerful base structure for most of our applications.

+### The `ReaderT` type

 ```haskell
 newtype ReaderT r m a = ReaderT {runReaderT :: r -> m a}